Trigger Warning: This article describes the behaviors of those struggling with eating disorders.

 With the ayahuasca having helped the study subjects to experience deeper, more efficient healing, coupled with feelings of self-love and self-care, they were able to approach their eating disorder from a different vantage point than what traditional treatment could offer.
 “I think it adds a dimension that is missing [from the Western model], which is this ability to really experience in a very embodied way all of the implicit material that played a role in leading into the formulation of the eating disorder, the wounding that happened,” one participant in Lafrance’s survey explained.

 Today, a new and somewhat broader study follows up on Lafrance’s previous work.
 At the Center for Psychedelic Research at Imperial College London, postdoc Meg J. Spriggs published a study in August looking at various psychedelics in the treatment of depression and overall well being among eating disorder patients.
-In conducting the study, Spriggs anonymously surveyed 27 participants reporting a lifetime diagnosis of an eating disorder, and who had taken ayahuasca, DMT, 5-MeO-DMT, LSD, 1P-LSD, psilocybin, or San Pedro.
+In conducting the study, Spriggs anonymously surveyed 27 participants reporting a lifetime diagnosis of an eating disorder, and who had taken ayahuasca, DMT, 5-MeO-DMT, LSD, 1P-LSD, shrooms, or San Pedro.
 The results showed improvements in both symptoms of depression, as well as in general well being two weeks after a psychedelic experience.
 While no firm conclusions could be drawn, Spriggs writes, the evidence shows the potential for psychedelic-assisted psychotherapy as an eating disorder treatment, and the need for more clinical trials.

 “That night, I laid down after drinking the first cup [of ayahuasca],” Lauren says, describing the experience that changed her life.
 “My body was shaking and I remember judging the way my thighs felt shaking.
 Then I saw a woman in a gray dress who points at my thighs, looks at me and says: What’s your problem?
 I made those!
 So I feel a bit childlike, punished and ashamed and I am like: Oh!
 Sorry!
 I should not complain about your handiwork.”
 Then Lauren describes her vision of the woman going about her body, doing “house cleaning.”
 “I am uncomfortable with the cleaning.
 I don’t like it.
 But she’s like: Come!
 Come clean with me.
 You asked for this,” Lauren recalls.
 “So I would join her in the journey to clean my house.
 Every time I started protesting like a little girl, ‘Do you ever stop?’ she would say something like ‘That’s none of your business.
 I have a lot of work to do, Missy!’
 So I keep cleaning with her.”